直接跳至内容部分

 • Place a test fabric (like a t-shirt) on your heat-resistant pressing surface and press for 10–15 seconds to warm it up.

-• Place a single temperature strip on a sheet of paper and face-down on your test fabric.
+• Place a single temperature strip on a sheet of paper and place it face-down on your test fabric.
 Never press the iron directly onto the strip.

 • Press down with the iron on top of the paper for 15 seconds.